QZOFlameFE/FE2024_1st_repo_ByFlame/README.md

 </table>

 ## Weight distribution
-  As our robot is a self-driving car with stering mechanism and differential in rear axle we need to make our robot slight heavy, and distribute weight a bit behind the center of our robot to prevent the wheels from slipping.
+  As our robot is a self-driving car with steering mechanism and differential in rear axle we need to make our robot slight heavy, and distribute weight a bit behind the center of our robot to prevent the wheels from slipping.
 The slipping of the wheels in rear axle impacts our odometry and the programm.

 ## Camera's position
+  Our camera places as much higher and behind as its possible for better view and obstacle control.
+It also inclined a bit down to view blocks that are close to robot and limit the view for better obstacle management.
 </div>
   The explanation of our construction design is on our youtube channel <a href="https://www.youtube.com/channel/UC0_5yZ2aPdJc0X5wtIw4ZcA">"QZO Flame" (tag: @QZOFlame)</a>.